Undergraduate Programs

 Major in Linguistics

-Our Linguistics major combines coursework in the discipline with language courses from at least two languages other than your first language.
+Our Linguistics major combines coursework in the discipline with language courses.
 Linguistics itself offers students the option to take Swahili, the lingua franca of East Africa, or Ichishkíin, a critically endangered language of the Pacific Northwest.
 As an interdisciplinary field, a Linguistics major combines well with majors or minors from a variety of other disciplines.

 Earn a Second Language Acquisition and Teaching Certificate